First, what do we mean by ‘vampire’?

 Decadent vampire novels are full of effeminate, submissive male heroes who enjoy being the plaything of a cruel, dominant woman.

-Anne Rice’s stories the Vampire Chronicles in the 1970s started the archetype of the sympathetic vampire.
+Anne Rice’s stories the Vampire Chronicles in the 1970s continued another wave of the archetype of the sympathetic vampire.
 LeStat and Louis are two vampires on a quest to understand themselves, understand the nature of vampireness and find out why they are this way.
 Why do people fear them?
 They philosophise, discuss and are presented as character who the reader is meant to understand.
 Rather than being monstrous, they are simply misunderstood.

 This continues with Buffy the Vampire Slayer, particularly in the character of Angel, who is the love interest for Buffy, even though he is a vampire.
 His role is to go away and try and be good.
 The Edward Cullen character is developing in this way as well.